SimonsThijs/fly-postgres-backup/README.md

 - [ ] More advanced scheduling, currently only does hourly backups for all the databases.
 We want to be able to control the time between backups per database.
 - [ ] Notifications system when backups fail.
 - [ ] Add tests.
 For this we would have to run a fly postgres database.
-- [ ] Pause the application when Django admin ui is not used and no backups are made.
-Right now applications is running 24/7.
+- [x] Pause the application when Django admin ui is not used and no backups are made.
+Right now applications is running 24/7. -> I dont think this is possible with a scheduler running
 - [ ] Add support for more storage providers.
 Currently only s3 is supported.
 - [ ] Add option to spin up a new Postgres database from a made backup.
 Can be useful when things need to be restored quickly.
 - [ ] Automatically delete backups after certain period.
 I currently have this configured within my s3 bucket.